Leonheart393/Programming-Problems/README.md

 # Programming-Problems

-This repository contains programming problems I have solved using perferred languages.
+This repository contains programming problems I have solved using preferred languages.